-Theatre Témoin was founded in Toulouse in 2007 by graduates of the London International School of Performing Arts (LISPA) as a forum for creating new works of theatre that are both socially engaged and fun.
+The company was founded in Toulouse in 2007 by graduates of the London International School of Performing Arts (LISPA).
 Our first project, Borderline, was a farcical look at the bureaucracy of the French immigration system.
 The cast was concurrently volunteering at the CIMADE – an organization that provides legal counsel for undocumented immigrants and their families – and it was this work that gave the piece most of its vitality, depth, and relevance.
 While creating Borderline we came to understand the importance – not just socially, but artistically – of dialoguing and collaborating with the communities around us.
-In 2010 we moved our base back to London and have since produced projects in the UK, USA, Mexico, Rwanda, India, Israel, and Lebanon.
+In 2010 we moved our base back to the UK and have since produced projects in the UK, USA, Mexico, Rwanda, India, Israel, and Lebanon.

 1. To collaborate with a diverse range of people, companies, and communities in the creation of quality theatre which creates change because it is personal, not because it is didactic.
 We see the theatre as a space to share our questions, not to propound messages – we strive to create work that is engaging, moving, and fun.

 2. To increase access to theatre as a means of self-expression, in areas and communities where it may not be readily available – through workshops, performances, and collaborations – and to document the work produced, if any, so that it can reach a greater audience.

 3. To work continually to embrace new people, views, stories, and experiences so that the theatre we create reflects the world which creates us.